 Garlic Prime Rib

-Quick and easy marinade and so tasty, I was trusted with this recipe but I can't keep it to myself!
+A tasty marinade for prime rib made with olive oil, garlic, and thyme.
+I was trusted with this recipe but I can't keep it to myself!

-Quick and easy marinade and so tasty, I was trusted with this recipe but I can't keep it to myself!
+A tasty marinade for prime rib made with olive oil, garlic, and thyme.
+I was trusted with this recipe but I can't keep it to myself!

 Wonderful!
 Even though I cooked a 4.5 lb roast, I made the amount of garlic mixture called for in the recipe, which covered the fat very generously and produced a delicious crust.
 One reviewer mentioned their garlic was bitter.
 I imagine that the high initial temperature of 500 degrees scorched the garlic.
 I seared my roast at 460 for 12 minutes, and then since the fat seemed like it was on the verge of smoking, I turned the oven down to 400 for the last 8 minutes.
 I then roasted at 350 degrees rather than the 325 in the recipe, until my meat thermometer read 130 degrees.
 It was juicy with beautiful pink color in the center.
 Thanks Chen!Read More